 In 1858, emigrants from San Bernardino stayed temporarily with the residents of Santa Clara and some took up permanent residence.
 With the arrival of the Swiss Company in November 1861, the Indian Missionaries were called to other parts of the Territory and the Southern Indian Mission passed out of existence.
 Jacob Hamblin stayed until 1869 before moving on to Kanab.

-The life histories shown here are not comprehensive.
+The life histories shown here are not comprehensive, and no information could be found on several of the men.
 For more information on these and other settlers, go to FamilySearch.org where more complete information is available.